alco-company/mortimer-bellis/WORKLOG.md

 - trying to inject new records in the correct work day area - works for days with > 0 records
 - don't pause when stopping - if paused
 - handle params better
+- keep fighting the timing of TimeMaterial - especially off-line

 ### 17/10/2025